toanngosy/PhotoWorld/README.md

 # PhotoWorld
-A sharing photo website implemented with PostgreSQL and HTML To launch the website:
+A sharing photo website implemented with PostgreSQL and HTML\n To launch the website:
   Create Database with create_table.sql
   Insert test data with insert_table.sql